organisciak/dissertation/document/3_apriori.md

 However, when using crowd contributions to inform an algorithmic system, such as in information retrieval, the inconsistencies of human work present a challenge.
 <!-- This text might be better in the intro -->

-In the first of two research chapters, the proposed dissertation will investigate how studies
+In the first of two research chapters, the proposed dissertation will investigate how the design of crowdsourcing tasks for improve information retrieval metadata affects the quality of the content.

 ## Outline